-CI V primarily makes greenfield renewable energy infrastructure investments.
+CI IV primarily makes greenfield renewable energy infrastructure investments.
 This means that investments normally have a relatively long development phase before FID and may have development expenses approved before FID of the investment.
-These expenses can be related, but not limited to, securing appropriate permits, environmental assessments, feasibility studies, technical designs, etc. In this early development phase of the investments prior to the FID of the project, a high-level assessment of the investment case is performed against the investment strategy criteria in the LPA.
+These expenses can be related, but not limited to, securing appropriate permits, environmental assessments, feasibility studies, technical designs, etc. In this early development phase of the investments prior to the FID of the investment, a high-level assessment of the investment case is performed against the investment strategy criteria in the LPA.
 This in short is also the result of the CIP operating model, which is to develop a seed portfolio of investment projects, of which each of these investment projects are evaluated against the sustainable investments objective of the Fund.
 In this operating model, Principal Adverse Impact indicators (PAIs) and DNSH criteria are only relevant to consider by FID.
-In the process leading up to the point when an investment takes FID the established decision gates and procedures ensure that PAIs and DNSH criteria are properly assessed when possible, for example in the procurement phase of a project.
+In the process leading up to the point when an investment takes FID the established decision gates and procedures ensure that PAIs and DNSH criteria are properly assessed, when possible, in for example the procurement phase of a project.

 The result of this is that data coverage is affected since the Fund does not collect data and assess PAIs for investments that have yet to take FID.
-Practically, this is also sensible, since there is often no or very little data to collect before an investment has reached FID.
+Practically, this is also sensible since there is often no or very little data to collect before the stage of an investment where it has reached FID.